Alvasp/expense_manager_ui/README.md

 Sample full stack app using Nextjs 14 + prisma/postgreSQL.
 The goal for this project was to implement a very simplified expense manager app, that allows users to track expenses / incomes for specific periods of times.

-some features are:
+features included:
-- Google sig-in
+- Google sign-in
 - Dashboard with overal and detailed view
 - Categories CRUD
 - Accounts CRUD